Christchurch: Venues

 Situated in Addington, the Wolfbrook Arena is the city's major multipurpose indoor arena.
 The venue has capacity for nearly 9000 people when configured for concerts.
 In sports, it is one of the home venues of the Mainland Tactix netball side and was the venue for the 1999 World Netball championships.

 The Christchurch Town Hall auditorium opened in September 1972, it was the first major auditorium design by architects Warren and Mahoney and acousticians Marshall Day.
 It is still recognised as a model example of concert-hall design with an excellent modern pipe organ.
 The hall was reopened on 23 February 2019, after being closed for eight years for repair after the significant damage caused by the February 2011 Christchurch earthquake.

 Christchurch also has a casino, and there are also a wide range of live music venues – some short-lived, others with decades of history.
 Classical music concerts were held at the Christchurch Music Centre until it was demolished as a result of earthquake damage.
 The Piano was built to offer a variety of performance spaces for music and the arts.

 In late 2014 it was announced that a 475 million dollar project was underway to build a convention centre located on the block defined by Armagh Street, Oxford Terrace, Worcester Street and Colombo Street.
 Gloucester Street becomes part of the Centre itself, but allows for retail use and public access.
 The convention centre, now called Te Pae, hosts several events at the same time; starting with space for up to 2,000 people, this complements facilities in Auckland and Queenstown.
 Te Pae opened on 17 December 2021.

 In 2012, in the Christchurch Central Recovery Plan, it was announced there will be a replacement for Lancaster Park.
-Construction started on a new stadium in 2022 and is due to be complete in April 2026.
+Construction started on a new stadium in 2022: named Te Kaha, it was completed in April 2026.